-Foundation funds are most often those that would otherwise be taxed and democratically allocated by the government.
+Philanthropic funds, through means of tax exemption, are most often those that would have otherwise been taxed and democratically allocated.
 Philanthropy is thus, in great part, anti-democratic in its decisions and processes.

-Philanthropy tries to fill the gaps left by a broken democratic system by trying to provide basic social needs, like human services, education, and health care - all of which is an understandable response to such immediate crises, but unknowingly justifies the unfettered amassing of private wealth by placing praise on the individual donor, and relieves pressure from governments to adequately address these fundamental rights.
-Moreover, total combined private charity in the U.S. accounts for less than 0.1% of federal budgets, and is a drop in the bucket relative to these enormous and complex social needs.
-In this regard, philanthropy is often an inefficient and idiosyncratic form of tax money allocation.
+Philanthropy often attempts to fill the gaps left by a broken democracy by trying to provide basic social needs, such as human services, education, and health care - all of which is an understandable response to such immediate crises.
+However, these often well-intentioned deeds unexpectedly justify the unfettered amassing of private wealth by placing praise on the individual donor, relieving pressure from governments to adequately address these fundamental rights and services.
+Moreover, total combined private charity in the U.S. accounts for less than 0.1% of federal budgets, and is a drop in the bucket relative to enormous and complex social needs.
+In this regard, philanthropy is often a highly inefficient and idiosyncratic form of tax money allocation.

 We believe there is a unique and important role for philanthropy, focusing on two specific tasks.